DariaDesiderata/react-native-boilerplate/README.md

 ## :no_entry_sign: Airbnb Styleguide Compliant

-This project adheres to Airbnb Styleguide Compliant.
+This project adheres to the Airbnb Styleguide.
 Our CI enforces this, so we suggest you enable linting and auto-formatting to keep your project compliant during development.

 ## :closed_lock_with_key: Secrets